TritonDataCenter/sdc-docker/docs/use-case-Dev2.md

-#Demoing an new application environments
+#Demoing an new application and setting up a node.js development container
 ##Docker Use case Dev2
 ###Persona : Donna (Senior Developer/Application architect)